Pongpanut/dialogflow-visualisation/README.md

 # Dialogflow conversation visualisation

-This project provide visualisation ability to your dialogflow project. and shown you how each intent has a relationship and what is an input/output context including lifespancount.
+This project enhance visualisation ability to your dialogflow project. and shown you how each intent has a relationship and what is an input/output context including lifespancount.

 ## Getting Started